Bhagya Vastu | Premium Astrology & Vastu Consultation

 Why Construction-Stage Vastu Planning Changes Everything

-The consultant identifies fundamental directional mismatches—a master bedroom in the north-east, a staircase center, or a kitchen in the wrong zone—but by then, structural drawings are approved, and the RCC layout is fixed.
+The consultant identifies fundamental directional mismatches—a master bedroom in the north-east, a staircase centre, or a kitchen in the wrong zone—but by then, structural drawings are approved, and the RCC layout is fixed.
 Changing it means reworking the entire design, delaying the project, and increasing costs by 15–25%.

 Proactive vastu planning for house construction, integrated from the initial sketch phase, eliminates these conflicts.
 It's not about adding traditional elements to a modern design; it's about orienting the design intelligently from the start.

-Unplanned Construction Sequence
+❌ Unplanned Construction Sequence

 • Purchase plot based on price and location only